Will Millennials Receive Social Security Benefits?

 If you're a Millennial, it would be difficult at this point to determine exactly what Social Security benefits would be available to you and at what age you'd be able to access them.

-The amount of Social Security benefits you can receive is determined by a number of factors, and any future changes to related laws would impact that.
 The age at which people begin to draw on Social Security has already changed, as have the amounts that are paid out each month.
-As such, it's safe to assume that you should not rely on Social Security entirely for your postretirement income.
+Considering this, it's safe to assume that you should not rely on Social Security entirely for your postretirement income.

 If you want to retire comfortably, then work on creating a resilient retirement plan.
 Determine what and how you need to save now so that you can retire no matter what happens with Social Security.